 My husband is convinced that you can lose your salvation.
-He believes we are saved, but once we know better, that if we continue sinning, we will not go to heaven.
-He relies on passages from Hebrews for this.
-Also, that if we are caught sinning when Jesus returns..that we will not go to Heaven.
+He believes we are initially saved by the blood of Jesus, but if we continue sinning once we know better, we will not go to heaven.
+Also, he believes that if we are caught sinning when Jesus returns, we will not go to Heaven.

 I believe that that I will go to heaven because Jesus died for all of my sins; past, present, and future, and I have asked asked for His forgiveness.
 I believe he was God’s son, died on the cross, and was resurrected and because of this, he paid the price for me.
 I am very concerned about my husband’s views, and that he is teaching them to others, including our daughter.
 Please help me with this.